hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## ColourInterpolator Affector {#ColourInterpolator-Affector}

 Similar to the ColourFader and ColourFader2 Affectors, this affector modifies the colour of particles in flight, except it has a variable number of defined stages.
 It swaps the particle colour for several stages in the life of a particle and interpolates between them.
-It’s extra attributes are:
+It's extra attributes are:

 <dl compact="compact">
 <dt>time0</dt> <dd>